riskframe/ai-rmm/framework/govern-5.2.md

 #### Sub Practices

-1. Promote a culture that welcomes and encourages feedback from relevant AI actors.
+1. Promote an inclusive and responsive culture that welcomes and encourages feedback from relevant AI actors.

 2. Make it easy for individuals and groups to provide feedback on AI systems.